ZinkDigital/boson/README.md

 Expression Terms | Output
 ---------------- | ------
-[3 to 4] size | Returns a list with sizes of the filtered values [0 until end] isEmpty | Returns true/false depending if the filtered list has content or not
+[3 to 4] size | Returns a list with sizes of the filtered values [0 until end] isEmpty | Returns true/false depending on if the filtered list has content or not

-It is possible aswell to join terms of tables 2 and 3.
+It is possible as well to join terms of tables 2 and 3.

 Expression Terms | Output
 ---------------- | ------